 This course provides the student with an introduction and overview to the procedures applicable to and governing civil matters, including procedures related to pleading, motions, discovery, trial practice, post-trial motions and other issues.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: PLA 1003.
-Lecture Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+Lecture Hours: 40 Lab Hours: 0 Other Hours: 0